user-cont/conu/CONTRIBUTING.md

 The following is a set of guidelines for contributing to `conu`.
 Use your best judgement, and feel free to propose changes to this document in a pull request.

+By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+This document is a simple statement that you, as a contributor, have the legal right to submit the contribution.
+See the [DCO](DCO) file for details.

 ## Reporting Bugs
 Before creating bug reports, please check a [list of known issues](https://github.com/user-cont/conu/issues) to see